ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 : browsers and operating systems

-Claims used:
+Claims used as evidence:

-: DNS identity, privinfo (see draft-reddy-dprive-dprive-privacy-policy )
+: DNS server identity, privinfo (see draft-reddy-dprive-dprive-privacy-policy )

 Description: